EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 - see https://github.com/EarthyScience/RQADeforestation.jl/issues/89
 - starting a docker container takes ~0.5s, adding overhead to the CWL workflow.
 We get interoperability and reproducibility in return.

-## Making underlying function free ofmemory allocations
+## Making underlying function free of memory allocations

 - A major bootleneck in analyzing data intensive functions in Julia is memory allocations
 - Code will run much faster if it knows at the very beginning how much memory it should use
 - It is very difficult in general to predict how much developmengt effort is required to make the code free of additional memory allocations
 - In particular, due to the way how sattelite images are accquired, there are considerable amount of missing values in the data
 - We don't know beforehand how many missing values there will be making filtering prone to memory allocation
-- We managed to do it within the first half of WP3
+- We managed to do it for the most important part of the code, i.e. the inner function of rqatrend, within the first half of WP3
+- Overall, we archived 99.94% less allocations in v0.2 compared to v0.1.

 ## Complexity in rendering polyglot notebooks

--Interoperability requires to demonstrate the usage of the workflow using various programming languages, e.g. open the result data cube in Python and Julia
+- Interoperability requires to demonstrate the usage of the workflow using various programming languages, e.g. open the result data cube in Python and Julia

 - 73% of Jupyter notebooks are not reproducible [(Wang et al. 2023)](https://ieeexplore.ieee.org/document/9270316)
 - Documentation frameworks for single language are well established (e.g. Documenter.jl for Julia)